-Managing agents, trustees and The Sectional Title Scheme Management Act 8 of 2011
+Managing agents, Trustees & The Sectional Title Schemes Management Act 8 of 2011

 The STSMA will deal with the operational requirements around the management of Body Corporate schemes, while the CSOS will assist with any disputes which may arise.
 The CSOS (the Ombud offices) will also act in a compliance capacity for other communal residential complexes, such as security estates (where a Home Owners Association manages the complex), retirement villages and share block schemes.